Wall Street hits the brakes after strong, weekslong rally

 Wall Street has been generally rising since late March, at first on relief following emergency rescues by the Federal Reserve and Congress.
 More recently, investors have begun piling into companies that would benefit most from a reopening economy that’s growing again.

-The next big milestone for markets is coming Wednesday, when the Federal Reserve announces its decision on monetary policy following a two-day meeting.
-The Fed’s promise of immense, unprecedented amounts of aid helped stocks begin their rally, and investors want to see what their reaction will be to the recent upturn in jobs numbers.
+The next big milestone for markets is coming Wednesday when the Federal Reserve announces its decision on monetary policy following a two-day meeting.
+The Fed’s promise of immense, unprecedented amounts of aid helped stocks begin their rally, and investors want to see what their reaction will be to the recent upturn in job numbers.

 More News